LyubomirT/intense-rp-next/docs/welcome/quick-start-guide/download-and-install.md

 The easiest way to get started on Windows is with our pre-built release.
 It's a portable package that includes everything you need.

+!!! note "Using the Updater"
+   If you're on Windows, it's much faster and easier to use the installer/updater tool instead of doing this manually.
+See [IntenseRP Updater](features/updater.md) for more information.

 ### Step 1: Download the Latest Release (:material-windows: Windows)

 Head over to the [Releases page](https://github.com/LyubomirT/intense-rp-next/releases) and grab the latest `intenserp-next-win32-amd64.zip` file.
 Look for the one with the green "Latest" tag.